Cooperation between coherent control and noises in quantum metrology: Enhanced precision of parameter estimation for single-spin systems under the cooperative scheme

-It is now obvious that $F_Q$ can surpass the Heisenberg limit, $4T^2$, at the small time regime, and the improvement increases with strength of the decay, i.e., the noisier the better.
+It is now obvious that $F_Q$ can surpass the Heisenberg limit, $4T^2$, in the small time length region, and that the improvement of precision increases with the strength of decay (i.e., the noisier the better).

+In Fig. \ref{decay_short} we plot the values of quantum Fisher information $F_Q(\rho_{T})$ as $T$ grows under the cooperative scheme and the standard scheme without coherent control, respectively.
+We also compare them with the Heisenberg limit under the unitary dynamics.
+This is consistent with the quantum Fisher information for the ground state, as in the limit of $T \to \infty$.
+Namely,